On the action of relatively irreducible automorphisms on their train tracks: Applications

 \begin{prop} Let $[\phi]\in\Out(F_n)$.
-Let's assume that there is a power of $\phi$ fixing a free splitting.
-Then there is a maximal (with respect to domination) $<[\phi]>$-periodic free splitting $T \in \O(\G)$, for some free factor system $\G$.
+Let's assume that there is a power of $[\phi]$ fixing a free splitting.
+Then there is a maximal (with respect to domination) $\langle[\phi]\rangle$-periodic free splitting $T \in \O(\G)$, for some free factor system $\G$.
 All such maximal free splittings, belong to the same relative outer space $\O(\G)$.
+Moreover, if $[\phi]$ has infinite order, then the centraliser $C(\phi)$ preserves the free factor system $\G$. \end{prop} \begin{proof} The first part is~\cite[Proposition~6.2]{GH2} for the cyclic subgroup $H = \langle[\phi]\rangle$.
+The second part follows by~\cite[Theorem~8.32]{GH2}. \end{proof}